gritsay/appsflyer_loader_to_bigquery/README.md

-# ETL loader for Appsflyer data. \
+# ETL loader for Appsflyer data.

 ## About
-Data loading into Bigqeury database.
+Appsflyer data loader into Bigqeury database.

 ## How to set up the development environment:

 Firstly need to create table at Bigquery for logging details about load data

-Tablename: import_appsflyer_log
+Table name: import_appsflyer_log

 id	INTEGER